when-dev/when-dev/README.md

 - **Looking for a job as a software developer**
 - Plans for study: AWS.
 - Working on: Online Ecommerce Shop.
-A pet project to improve and showcase my full-stack skills